-If tutors anticipate arriving late for a tutoring session or need to cancel/reschedule, they are expected to contact their tutee as soon as possible.
+If tutors anticipate arriving late for a tutoring session or need to cancel/reschedule, they are expected to contact their tutoring student as soon as possible.

-Tutors are expected to contact the LEO with any concerns that may arise regarding the tutored student's progress/behavior.
+Tutors are expected to contact LEO with any concerns that may arise regarding the tutored student's progress or behavior.

-At the end of a tutoring block, tutors are required complete (1) a form summarizing the sessions (e.g., content areas, teaching materials) and the student's overall progress; and (2) a tutoring log of content hours signed by the tutor and tutored student.
+At the end of a tutoring block, tutors are required complete (1) a form summarizing the sessions (e.g., content areas, teaching materials) and (2) a tutoring log of content hours signed by the tutor.